 Is Alcohol a Drug?

 At Recovery Ranch in Tennessee, new clients often ask, “Is alcohol a drug?”
 If you find yourself drinking more and longer than you planned, you may wonder if you have a drinking problem.
-Alternately, the thought might not cross your mind because people tend to consider alcohol and drugs two separate categories — because alcohol is legal.
+Alternatively, the thought might not cross your mind because people tend to consider alcohol and drugs two separate categories — because alcohol is legal.
 If you are struggling with alcohol abuse, seek help from a substance abuse treatment center for help.

 Is Alcohol a Drug?

+Yes, alcohol belongs to a family of drugs called depressants, which slow down your body’s vital functions.
+This results in unsteady movement, slurred speech, and slow reactions.
+Mentally, it reduces your ability to think rationally and impairs your judgment.
 Despite its classification as a depressant, alcohol has two effects.
 When you first begin to drink, alcohol has a stimulant effect.
 For example, one beer or a glass of wine might loosen you up.
 However, if you drink more than your body can process effectively, alcohol becomes a depressant.
 This can cause you to lose coordination and other functions.
+Alcoholic beverages contain ethyl alcohol or ethanol, produced by fermenting fruits and grains.
+During fermentation, yeast reacts with other ingredients to create alcohol.

 Understanding What You Drink

 Is alcohol a drug that can endanger your health and disrupt your life?
 That depends on your drinking habits and many psychological and physical predispositions that you may have no control over — and some you do.
+The following list contains the alcohol content of several popular beverages:

 • Beer 2 to 6% ABV